TimBurg/MA_thesis_markdown/source/07_theory.md

 The topology optimization procedure used in this work is a direct implementation of the works of [@blank_relating_2014].
 As a result of this I frequently refer to this paper and those relating to it and only strive to give a compact summary of the steps.
 A phase field based topology optimization was first introduced by [@bourdin_design-dependent_2003].
+It has has similarities to the
+SIMP-method[^1]
+introduced by Bendsøe over a decade earlier (see [@bendsoe_topology_2004] for a reference thereof).

 The term topology optimization was coined in the context of optimizing mechanical structures.
 It is not bound to a certain implementation but to the requirement that a structure under load may change its topology under the optimization procedure.
-This is generally understood in the sense as to allow the nucleation of holes in a previously filled material rather than forming new strucutres in the void.
+For this the facility of nucleation of holes in a previously filled material is generally needed.

-The method used throughout this work that accomplishes this uses the compliance minimization functional with a regularized phase field description of the structure.
+The method used throughout this work that accomplishes this is based on minimizing a functional with gradient based optimization.
+The functional is constructed from a compliance term with a regularized phase field description of the structure.
-In effect, compliance minimization maximizes the stiffness of the structure under a mass- or volume constraint while the phase field describes where material is placed in the domain.
+In effect, compliance minimization maximizes the stiffness of the structure while a mass- or volume constraint formulated via the phase field controls where material is placed in the domain.

 The use of a phase-function description allows to incorporate a computationally cheap perimeter regularization via an additional term in the optimization functional.
 This is needed since the compliance minimization in itself is not well posed and allows high variation in the microstructure of a part that cannot be manufactured and is not numerically stable.

+[^1]:Solid Isotropic Material with Penalization

 ### Compliance minimization